Affordable Care Act (ACA) - Families Usa Skip to Main Content

 Affordable Care Act (ACA)

-By driving down the number of people who are uninsured, the Affordable Care Act helps to control costs for everyone.
-But the law doesn’t stop there.
-With its first-ever consumer protections for everyone who has insurance, the Affordable Care Act gives you and your family the peace of mind that comes from knowing that:
+By driving down the number of people who are uninsured and therefore helping them afford timely care the ACA helps to control costs for everyone, but the law doesn’t stop there.
+With its first-ever consumer protections which apply to all private health plans in the individual, small group, and large group markets, the ACA gives you and your family the peace of mind that comes from knowing that:

 • You have financial protections if you face severe illness.